 Social media marketing is quickly evolving into an important marketing approach for the business world to embrace.
 The purpose of this group is to share information for individuals who are or wish to be social media marketing consultant and/or social media marketing managers for a corporation.

-GH is about addressing the lack of news, resources, and condensed learning material for the rising number of growth hackers, but ultimately it’s about establishing that sense of community that will allow these innovative ideas to take off.
+GH is a marketing community about addressing the lack of news, resources, and condensed learning material for the rising number of growth hackers, but ultimately it’s about establishing that sense of community that will allow these innovative ideas to take off.

 Inbound.org is a great social news website entirely dedicated to everything related to online marketing.
 Basically, that is a community-based news platform, where members can submit the most interesting and up-to-date industry news and decide which one really matters.